-In this lesson, students will explore the effect of aerosols on sky color and visibility by interacting with an interactive virtual model.
+In this lesson, students will explore the effect of aerosols on sky color and visibility by using an interactive virtual model.

 Ryan Turner says "My career has focused on software and software is ubiquitous, so I have been involved in many different projects.
 There is a lot of flexibility with software.
 I’ve worked on projects ranging from real-time displays of sounding rocket trajectories to enterprise messaging software tools for spacecraft operations centers."
 Read about the role of mentorship in his career.